 - A race condition could occur if a TCP socket connection was closed while named was waiting for a recursive response.
 The attempt to send a response over the closing connection triggered an assertion failure in the function isc\nm\tcpdns\send().
 [GL #1937] - A race condition could occur when named attempted to use a UDP interface that was shutting down.
 This triggered an assertion failure in uv\udp\finish\close().
 [GL #1938] - Fix assertion failure when server was under load and root zone had not yet been loaded.
 [GL #1862] - named could crash when cleaning dead nodes in lib/dns/rbtdb.c that were being reused.
 [GL #1968] - named crashed on shutdown when a new rndc connection was received during shutdown.
 This has been fixed.
 [GL #1747] - The DS RRset returned by dns\keynode\dsset () was used in a non-thread-safe manner.
 This could result in an INSIST being triggered.
-[GL #1926] - Properly handle missing kyua command so that make check does not fail unexpectedly when CMocka is installed, but Kyua is not.
-[GL #1950] - The primary and secondary keywords, when used as parameters for check-names, were not processed correctly and were being ignored.
+[GL #1926] - The primary and secondary keywords, when used as parameters for check-names, were not processed correctly and were being ignored.
 [GL #1949] - rndc dnstap -roll <value> did not limit the number of saved files to <value>.
 [GL !3728] - The validator could fail to accept a properly signed RRset if an unsupported algorithm appeared earlier in the DNSKEY RRset than a supported algorithm.
 It could also stop if it detected a malformed public key.
 [GL #1689] - The blackhole ACL was inadvertently disabled for client queries.
 Blocked IP addresses were not used for upstream queries but queries from those addresses could still be answered.
 [GL #1936]